About CentralGauge

 Formula: (tasks_passed_attempt_1 + tasks_passed_attempt_2_only) / task_set_size

 Includes unattempted tasks as failures.
 Scope-aware; reflects active filters (set, category, difficulty).
-Primary ranking metric.
+Final assisted solve rate with up to 2 attempts; drill-down companion to Solve AUC@2.

 First-try pass rate rate